microsoft/reverse-proxy/docs/docfx/articles/configproviders.md

-# Configuration Providers
+# Extensibility: Configuration Providers

 Introduced: preview4

 ## Introduction
-Proxy configuration can be loaded programmatically from the source of your choosing by implementing an [IProxyConfigProvider](xref:Microsoft.ReverseProxy.Service.IProxyConfigProvider).
+The simple samples show proxy confuguration being loaded from appsettings.json.
+Instead proxy configuration can be loaded programmatically from the source of your choosing.
+You do this by providing a couple of classes implementing [IProxyConfigProvider](xref:Microsoft.ReverseProxy.Service.IProxyConfigProvider) and [IProxyConfig](xref:Microsoft.ReverseProxy.Service.IProxyConfig).

+See [ReverseProxy.Code.Sample](../../../samples/ReverseProxy.Code.Sample) for an example of a custom configuration provider.

 ## Structure
-[IProxyConfigProvider](xref:Microsoft.ReverseProxy.Service.IProxyConfigProvider) has a single method `GetConfig()` that returns an [IProxyConfig](xref:Microsoft.ReverseProxy.Service.IProxyConfig) instance.
-The IProxyConfig has lists of the current routes and clusters, as well as an `IChangeToken` to notify the proxy when this information is out of date and should be reloaded by calling `GetConfig()` again.
+[IProxyConfigProvider](xref:Microsoft.ReverseProxy.Service.IProxyConfigProvider) has a single method `GetConfig()` that should return an [IProxyConfig](xref:Microsoft.ReverseProxy.Service.IProxyConfig) instance.
+The IProxyConfig has lists of the current routes and clusters, as well as an `IChangeToken` to notify the proxy when this information is out of date and should be reloaded, which will cause `GetConfig()` to be called again.

 ### Routes
 The routes section is an ordered list of route matches and their associated configuration.
 A route requires at least the following fields: